Udhays07/My-100-days-C-coding-Challenge/README.md

 67. Write a Program to Remove spaces from a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day67.c)
 68. Write a Program to Count the sum of numbers in a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day68.c)
 69. Write a Program to Capitalize the first and last letter of each word of a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day69.c)
-70. Write a Program to calculate the Frequency of characters in a string
+70. Write a Program to calculate the Frequency of characters in a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day70.c)
 71. Write a Program to print non-repeating characters in a string
 72. Write a Program to check if two strings are Anagram or not
 73. Write a Program to Replace substring in a string